The Negotiable Instruments Act, 1881 (NI Act): Cheque bounce

 Table of Contents

 Cheques are the most familiar negotiable instruments in India.
 As lawyers or law students, it is important to understand the essence and crucial provisions of any legal statute.
-And when it comes to cheque bounce lawyers, the Negotiable Instruments Act and related case laws are the bible for them.
+When it comes to cheque bounce lawyers, The NI Act and related case laws are the bible for them.
 One single loophole in the opposition’s case can mould the case in favour of those who might even be wrong.
 Cases of dishonoured cheques are in abundance in India, which also puts the legal system under pressure.
 That is why, separate courts and higher court benches are designated for dealing with cases of cheque bounce in India.
-One may understand the importance of Negotiable Instruments Act 1881 with this fact.
+One may understand the importance of The NI Act with this fact.

 The banking lawyers near me will handle the legality of negotiable instruments on the bank's part, apart from other paperwork.
 But when it is a matter of dispute between two private parties, banking lawyers may not be of any help.
-If you want to serve a cheque bounce notice, lawyers with specific knowledge of the Negotiable Instruments Act, 1881 must be contacted.
-Here is a glimpse of the fundamentals of NI Act, 1881.
+If you want to serve a cheque bounce notice, lawyers with specific knowledge of The Negotiable Instruments Act, 1881 must be contacted.

 Negotiable means something that is transferable, or capable of being passed from one person to another.